maxmiliano/maxmiliano.github.io/_posts/2022-12-20-get-started-with-ruby-on-rails.md

 That's it!
 You've successfully created a simple CRUD web application using Ruby on Rails and a travel domain as an example.
 There are many more features that you can add to this application, such as authentication, authorization, and validation, but this should give you a good starting point.

 I hope this article has been helpful and has given you an idea of how to create a simple CRUD web application with Ruby on Rails.

 Happy coding!

+> Note:
+> This is a simplified model of a travel app used just as an example.
+If you want a complete and functional ready to use travel app to plan your trips, you can check [Tripify Travel App](https://tripifyapp.com/){:target="_blank"}.